denemorhun-nava/nava-qa-interview/README.md

 - Username is case insensitive.

 ### Password Field
+- **secret!** is a valid password
 - Try any valid combination of characters.
+- Supports alphanumeric characters
 - Required field
 - Must always be masked
 - Password must be greater than 5 characters and less than 11 in length